 - Take OCPs only if you are planning to have a period every two to three months or not at all as they are known to severely alter your hormonal cycle

-Your level of pain and current physical condition dictates the type of medication you should use.
+Your level of pain and current physical condition dictate the type of medication you should use.
 Do check with an expert if you are not sure.

 Home remedies for period pain relief